YosysHQ/nextpnr-bench/ice40/README.md

 description of the benchmark in the issue description.

 The benchmark should be a design using a single clock domain.
 The HDL code should be a single synthesizable Verilog (`.v`) file.
+The name of the top module should be `top`.
-The `.zip` may contain additional `.hex` files to be read using `$readmemh` in the HDL code.
-The `.zip` should also contain a `.pcf` file for one or more target devices.
+The `.zip` may contain additional `.hex` files to be read using `$readmemh` in the Verilog code.
+The `.zip` should also contain a `.pcf` file for one or more iCE40 target devices.

-Benchmarks should be real-world designs, not "hello world" examples nor synthetic benchmarks.
+Benchmarks should be real-world designs, not "hello world" examples or synthetic benchmarks.